rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.5.0* -> Added support for [telepen](https://advanova.co.uk/wp-content/uploads/2022/05/Barcode-Symbology-information-and-History.pdf) thanks to the work of first time contributor [cpwood](https://github.com/cpwood).

+    This release also adds the ability to exclude building the "client" result parsing features.
+Currently part of the default
+    feature set, they can be disabled through the `client_support` feature.
+    This release fixes several build issues associated with the `chrono` crate and some deprecated function messages.
+This change
+    only impacts users building with the `client_support` feature.

 * *v0.4.6* -> Fixed an issue with pdf417 whitespace, rotation, and compaction.
 Fix courtesy of first time contribution from GitHub user agkyunromb.
 * *v0.4.4* -> Major update of QRCode support.